devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 After selecting the respective options, click on the generate the webhook button to create a webhook for your respective repository.

 **If using Bitbucket Cloud -**
-If you are using Bitbucket cloud as your git provider, you need to create a webhook for that as we created for Github in the above section.
+If you are using Bitbucket cloud as your git provider, you need to create a webhook for that as we created for GitHub in the above section.
 Follow the steps to create webhook -

 1. Go to Repository Settings on left sidebar of repository window
 2. Click on Webhooks and then click on Add webhook as shown in the image.